What Are Level 4 Body Armor Plates? A Comprehensive Guide

 Composite materials blend various fibers with ceramic or steel layers, including Kevlar, Spectra, and Dyneema.
 The fibers’ blending dissipates the bullet’s energy, while the ceramic or steel layer shatters the projectile.

-Composite armor plates are lighter than ceramic plates, which allows the user to move more easily while offering excellent protection.
+Composite armor plates are lighter than ceramic plates, allowing the user to move more easily while still offering excellent protection.

 How Are Level 4 Plates Tested?